|Notice of public hearing-standards|

 Glenna N. Fouberg

 Glenna Fouberg, Aberdeen, was appointed to the Board of Education in January 1998.
 Ms. Fouberg received her B.S. in secondary education from Northern State University in 1963, followed by her masters in education, specializing in guidance and counseling, from SDSU in 1968.
 Ms. Fouberg retired in 2002 after working in education for 37 years, teaching English for 25 years and directing an Alternative Learning Center for 12 years.
-Currently, she serves as the chief examiner for GED testing in Aberdeen, is co-chair of the Junior Achievement program in Aberdeen, and is doing some consulting work.
 Ms. Fouberg was named South Dakota Teacher of the Year in 1994.
 Her term expires Dec.
 31, 2017.

 Scott Herman was appointed to the Board of Education in November 2015.
 Herman is a member of the Rosebud Sioux Tribe and has worked in education since the 1990s, serving for 13 years as a teacher and four as a principal.
 Herman has been involved in tribal education in numerous capacities, including home school coordinator, board member at St. Francis Indian School, and tribal education services coordinator.
 Herman served for nine years as a council member for the Rosebud Sioux Tribe and is currently the tribal vice-president.
 His term expires Dec.
 31, 2016.